All-age worship in Christ Church, Colchester … what do we mean by ‘all-age’ worship?

 6.2: Seminar: ‘Word’ and ‘Sacrament’ expressed in music and art.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
-These notes were prepared for discussions in a seminar on 20 October 2014 as part of the Module TH 8824: Liturgy, Worship and Spirituality, on the MTh course.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
+These notes were prepared for discussions in a seminar on 2 November 2015 as part of the Module TH 8824: Liturgy, Worship and Spirituality, on the MTh course.